-Initial requests for Adempas (riociguat) may be approved if the following criteria are met:
+Initial requests for Uptravi (selexipag) tablets may be approved if the following criteria are met:

-- I. Individual has pulmonary arterial hypertension (PAH) [World Health Organization (WHO) Group 1]2; AND - II.
-Individual has the diagnosis of PAH confirmed by a right-heart catheterization showing all of the following (Hoeper, 2013; Ivy, 2013; Abman, 2015): - A. Mean pulmonary artery pressure (mPAP) greater than or equal to 25 mm Hg at rest; - B. Pulmonary capillary wedge pressure (PCWP), mean pulmonary artery wedge pressure (PAWP), left atrial pressure, or left ventricular end-diastolic pressure (LVEDP) less than or equal to 15 mm Hg; - C. Pulmonary vascular resistance (PVR) greater than 3 Wood units; AND - III.
-Individual has WHO functional class II-IV3 symptoms;
+- I. Individual has pulmonary arterial hypertension (PAH) [World Health Organization (WHO) Group 1]1; AND - II.
+Individual has a right-heart catheterization showing all of the following (Hoeper, 2013; Ivy, 2013; Abman, 2015): - A. Mean pulmonary artery pressure (mPAP) greater than or equal to 25 mm Hg at rest. - B. Pulmonary capillary wedge pressure (PCWP), mean pulmonary artery wedge pressure (PAWP), left atrial pressure, or left ventricular end-diastolic pressure (LVEDP) less than or equal to 15 mm Hg; - C. Pulmonary vascular resistance (PVR) greater than 3 Wood units; AND - III.
+Individual has WHO functional class II-IV2 symptoms.